ECU-Sensing/stemx/README.md

 ## Format:

-Each team will consist of 3-4 members.
+Each team will consist of 3.
 We will distribute all necessary materials.

 ## Getting Started:

-You will be provided with a Raspberry Pi, a LoRa radio, and a set of identifiers (`keys.py`).You have been given starter code, which you will need to modify to train the Object Detection AI (`yolov7/detect.py`) and transmit data over LoRa.
+You will be provided with a Raspberry Pi, a LoRa radio, and a set of identifiers (`keys.py`).You have been given starter code, which you will need to modify to train the Object Detection AI (`detect.py`) and transmit data over LoRa.
 You will need to install the LoRa radio hat on the Raspberry Pi and connect it to the PITON network.

 You may complete the tasks in any order that you choose.
 You have some experience with the Object Detection script as it is the same one that you used last week.
 You will now being enforcing a sample window instead of an infinite loop.
 The LoRa code is all new to you but you have been given starter code to help you get started.
 You may need to modify the code to transmit the count of a specific item over LoRa to the PITON network.